Apply for the Bachelor of Social Work with Honours (BSW(Hons)) through the Dunedin campus in 2018Apply Now

 The Bachelor of Social Work with Honours (BSW(Hons)) degree was introduced in 2012.
 This degree provides an advanced option at 400-level for students completing the BSW degree.
 BSW(Hons) students complete the main requirements of the BSW degree but also take extra courses of a more research-intensive nature and produce a dissertation.
 Achievement of a BSW(Hons) provides either an excellent pathway into Social Work practice (particularly where a strong research element is required) or establishes students with foundational skills in postgraduate-level social work research as a basis for continuing on to further postgraduate study.

 Students are selected for entry into the BSW(Hons) at 400-level based on academic achievement in 300-level BSW courses.

-Regulations for the Bachelor of Social Work with Honours (BSW(Hons))
+Regulations for the Degree of Bachelor of Social Work with Honours (BSW(Hons))

 Admission to the Programme